Spirulina Protein and

 Spirulina protein is being touted as one of the most digestible proteins on the planet.

-This makes it the highest protein content of any food.
-However, should you really throw out your steak and replace it with this spirulina protein?
+This would make it the highest protein content of any food.
+However, should you really throw out your steak and replace it with spirulina protein?

 Probably not, however I really like spirulina for other reasons.